-These consolidated financial statements include the assets and liabilities and results of operations of the Company and its wholly-owned subsidiaries, Arch Biotech Inc., Arch Biophysics Inc., Arch Cancer Therapeutics Inc., Arch Bio Ohio Inc., and Arch Bio Ireland Ltd.
+These condensed interim consolidated financial statements include the assets and liabilities and results of operations of the Company and its wholly-owned subsidiaries, Arch Biotech Inc., Arch Biophysics Inc., Arch Bio Ohio Inc., and Arch Bio Ireland Ltd.

-Arch Bio Ohio Inc. and Arch Bio Ireland Ltd. are considered to be integrated foreign subsidiaries and are consolidated using the temporal method as described in Note 3.
+Arch Bio Ohio Inc. and Arch Bio Ireland Ltd. are considered to be an integrated foreign subsidiary and are consolidated using the temporal method as described in Note 3.